 These people are emotionally draining and increases stress.
 They are like the Nazgul from The Lord of the Rings series.
 They literally suck out your energy – mind, body and soul.

 I started this around the end of last year, alongside also doing a “KonMari” on my Facebook friends too.
-I unfriended people from my Facebook friends list – people that I don’t really know that well, people that makes me feel bad about myself, etc.
+I unfriended people from my Facebook friends list – people that I don’t really know that well, people that makes me feel bad about myself, etc. I also started talking and hanging out more with friends who have possitive outlooks in life, so that it may rub off me too.

 Photo credit: Gackt.